zabbix/ansible-collection/README.md

 ## Related content

 [Event-Driven Ansible integration](https://www.zabbix.com/integrations/ansible#event_driven_ansible) is based on webhook usage:
-  - Zabbix media type is pushing events to EDA.
+  - Zabbix media type pushes events to EDA;
-  - EDA webhook receives incoming events and passes to processing via rulebook.
+  - EDA webhook receives incoming events and passes those to processing via rulebook.

 EDA helps with automation of issue remediation and debugging tasks.
-Basically EDA receives events sent from Zabbix and triggers different playbook execution, according to conditions set.
+Basically, EDA receives events sent from Zabbix and triggers different playbook execution, according to the conditions set.
-EDA integration is included in Zabbix out of the box and available starting with Zabbix 6.0 version.
+EDA integration is included in Zabbix out of the box and is available starting with Zabbix 6.0 version.
 Refer to [EDA media type documentation](https://www.zabbix.com/integrations/ansible#event_driven_ansible) for more details on setup.

 ## License

 Ansible Zabbix collection is released under the GNU General Public License (GPL) version 2.
 The formal terms of the GPL can be found at http://www.fsf.org/licenses/.